Faubourg Lafayette: Recent developments

 Other notable and recent developments include the New Orleans Jazz Museum taking residence on Oretha Castle Haley Blvd, the neighborhood's most notable and main strip.
 The New Orleans Jazz Market, which is the home of the new Jazz Orchestra, will be moved to the vacant Gator's Department Store spot.
 This new and improved space will include jazz archives and a “walk of fame.”
 Also, due to recent updates on the neighborhood website, the citizens are attempting to beautify the area.
 There is a blight and beautification committee dedicated to doing just that.
 The blight and beautification volunteers are in charge of making sure that there are no poisonous weeds or other plant life to the neighborhood.
 In addition, they are in charge of beautifying a specific part of the neighborhood, whether that means to plant trees or pick up garbage off the streets.

 There is also a publication of a monthly newsletter telling of the upcoming events for any specific month.
 This is especially helpful for freshman seminar classes that are looking for a community service project or a community service project in general.

 Developments along O.C.
 Haley include the new arrival of the SoFAB Museum, also known as the Southern Food and Beverage Museum.
 The museum will be settled in the building that used to be the Dryades Market.
 This museum will include culinary culture and history.
 Also, in this museum, there will be The Museum of the American Cocktail detailing the history of certain cocktails throughout American history.
 In addition, there will be a Gallery of the States.
 The Gallery of States would include an exhibit outlining cuisine from the other Southern states and The District of Columbia.
 There will be an adjacent building to the museum holding many galleries, offices, a rooftop garden, and a children's gallery.
-More information about the building and planning of the Southern Food and Beverage Museum will be published on Facebook and Twitter.
-These recent developments have really altered the way the neighborhood is perceived because the public perception of the Tenth Ward had long been a bad one, and now, citizens are willing to visit the neighborhood and participate in the many activities that are held there.
-The St. Thomas Development is no longer in the Faubourg Lafayette neighborhood, but there is rental property set in this area.